 Tabitha’s Burial Cave

-if you continue north to the entrance then you’ll see a trail on the left side.
-At the end of that trail you can find the burial cave:
+if you continue north to the entrance then you will see a trail on the left side.
+At the end of that trail, you can find the burial cave.

 Inside the cave:

 The towers of the Russian Orthodox Church in Abu Kabir: